Author:

 Read more about the topics

-Online entrance interviews take place most probably in June 2023.
+Online entrance interviews take place in June or early July.
 Applicants will be informed of their interview date and time by the respective faculty.

 Apply here